jthlim/jeff-phrasing/README.md

   * `SWR-TZ` produces `I used to`
   * `SWRETZ` produces `I am used to` rather than a verb with -ing
   * `SWRETDZ` produces `I was used to` rather than a verb with -ing

+[2] The auxiliary verbs can/shall/will do not change with subject and are present to better support simple form phrases.

 Examples:
 *  `SWRB` produces `I am`